PriyoRaven/Random-Roll/README.md

 # Random Roll
- A practice project from the course of Angela Yu
+ A practice project from the course Angela Yu

+Here is the screen shot of the ui.